jhinkey/sprint-assignment/manage_sprints.md

 ## Start a sprint

-Starting a sprint populates the Scrum board with the sprint issues and starts metrics gathering on the sprint.
+Starting a sprint populates the scrum board with the sprint issues and starts metrics gathering on the sprint.

 1. Go to your project [Backlog](./placeholder).